Home » Blog » Rank is stupid: How to really measure your SEO campaign

 “No, it’s not working.
 I never find myself number one.”

-Google identified them as, apparently, not liking this one particular site- their website- so they didn’t serve it to them.
+Apparently, Google identified them as not liking this particular site—their website—so it didn’t serve it to them.

-Anyone who has been following Google has noticed fundamentally different things about how it works over the last couple of years.
-Between BERT, the upcoming MUM, and other changes, Google is getting better and better at judging the intent behind a query.
+Anyone following Google has noticed fundamentally different things about how it works over the last few years.
+Between BERT, MUM, and other changes, Google is getting better and better at judging the intent behind a query.
 If you run a PPC campaign, you probably notice another trend (since it’s a privacy violation to share search queries that generate organic search visits, but it’s okay to share them if you pay for the click): people are asking Google long questions rather than short, sentence fragments.
 Gone are the days of someone searching for a “New York lawyer.”
-Pretty soon, Google will know what you need and serve pages according to what its machine-learned algorithms think you want.
+Soon, Google will know what you need and serve pages according to what machine-learned algorithms think you want.
 Under this new reality, rank becomes useless as it is overwhelmed by the infinite combination of phrases for which your customers could find your business.

-John Mueller has a very insightful monologue about ranking factors in an episode of Search Off the Record (somewhere around the 14:30 mark).
+In an episode of Search Off the Record (around 14:30), John Mueller has a very insightful monologue about ranking factors.
 He discusses that rank will always be inconsistent because there are several ways to “get there.”
-So, if he’s telling the truth (some might be cynical about anything straight from Google), an objective measurement of rank doesn’t exist.
+Let’s suppose he’s telling the truth (some might be cynical about anything straight from Google).
+In that case, an objective measurement of rank doesn’t exist.

 The worst part about ranking as a metric for SEO is that people can miss something significant.
 There are many ways someone could search for what your company has to offer.
-And if we laser focus on 1 or 2 (or 100) different phrases, we could be missing out on things for which our customers are looking.
-Besides that, we experts in our field can search differently for our products and services than our customers use.
-For instance, clients will often use abbreviations or technical or jargon that’s industry-specific of which their customer isn’t necessarily aware.
+And if we laser focus on 1 or 2 (or 100) different phrases, we could miss out on things our customers seek.
+Besides that, we experts in our field can search for our products and services differently than our customers.
+For instance, clients will often use industry-specific abbreviations or technical jargon that their customers aren’t necessarily aware of.
 So, if you focus on rank as a metric, the biggest problem is that you can miss significant opportunities.

-Many marketers understand that rank is not a particularly valuable metric when you’re talking about SEO.
+Many marketers understand that rank is not a particularly valuable metric when discussing SEO.
 Instead, they try to shift to traffic.
 Traffic may be a better way to measure SEO because we could think about it as a way of averaging rank.
-There’s any number of phrases for which we could rank in search.
-As we start to rank better, we’re going to begin to see our traffic increase.
-Maybe traffic is a better way of measuring our SEO results.
+We could rank in the search for any number of phrases.
+As we start to rank better, we will begin to see our traffic increase.
+Traffic is a better way of measuring our SEO results.

-Sometimes traffic can be a little misleading.
-For example, I had a client who made exhaust stacks for paper companies, oil refineries, and other plants.
-Their former SEO company started to help them focus on “exhaust stacks.”
-Pretty soon, their website was getting a ton of traffic for “exhaust stacks.”
+Sometimes, traffic can be misleading.
+For example, a client made exhaust stacks for paper companies, oil refineries, and other plants.
+Their former SEO company started helping them focus on “exhaust stacks.”
+Soon, their website got a ton of traffic for “exhaust stacks.”

-When it comes to this traffic, we also have to remember that seasonal volume fluctuations significantly affect traffic.
+Regarding this traffic, we must also remember that seasonal volume fluctuations significantly affect traffic.
 I love delivering a January report to my clients because I always look like a rock star.
 I must have worked hard every December because Januarys always have significant traffic.
 Or budgets return, customers get back from holidays, catch up, and have to catch up on all their obligations and start purchasing items.
-Januarys are just big months for most companies- even those who don’t do SEO.
-If we only look at traffic, we could be ignoring seasonal fluctuations that have nothing to do with SEO success.
-Be careful when measuring traffic to evaluate your SEO campaign.
+Januarys are just a big months for most companies- even those who don’t do SEO.
+If we only look at traffic, we could ignore seasonal fluctuations that have nothing to do with SEO success.
+Be careful when measuring traffic when evaluating your SEO campaign.

-We’ve discussed what not to measure- rank and even traffic.
+We’ve discussed what not to measure—rank and even traffic.
 Now, let’s talk about the most important metric for SEO: the metrics that help justify our efforts financially.
-Our SEO campaign should be doing one thing, generating new customers, new leads, or new sales.
-We should measure our SEO campaign to know how many customers, leads, and sales come from our SEO campaign.
+Our SEO campaign should generate new customers, leads, or sales.
+We should measure it to know how many customers, leads, and sales it generates.

 This isn’t difficult.
 Want leads?
 Count the contact forms submitted by the marketing channel.
 Are you selling products?
 Make sure your checkout system reports data when someone checks out and what they paid for so we know how they found us in the first place.
-You can even use a phone call tracking system to make sure we can keep track of phone calls coming in by the source of their traffic, so we know that an SEO visitor generated a phone call.
+You can even use a phone call tracking system to ensure we can keep track of calls coming in by the source of their traffic.
+Hence, we know that an SEO visitor generated a phone call.

-Once we know our SEO efforts are generating income, we can say, “Great!
+Once we know our SEO efforts generate income, we can say, “Great!
 We’re getting a ton of new customers from our SEO efforts.
 How do we get more?”

 “Well, to get more customers, we need more traffic.”